Recommendations & Conclusions

 The Government should actively pursue a Veterinary Medicines Agreement with the EU in tandem with the SPS agreement to facilitate smoother trade between Northern Ireland and Great Britain.
 In its response to this report, the Government should set out its priorities and timeline for such an agreement.
 (Recommendation, Paragraph 60) …

-Government response.
 The government states that medicines supply remains stable and that it will continue to monitor the situation closely while also being open to working with the EU and other international trading partners on the regulation of veterinary medicines.
-The government …
+The government is currently focused on the …

 38